 - The cost of the training is £9000, fully payable by the apprenticeship levy.

 - Employer contributions to the training costs are dependent on the age of the apprentic and company size.

-- Employers who have under 50 employees can claim 90% of the training cost to be funded by the government.
+- Employers who do not pay the apprenticeship levy can claim 95% of the training cost to be funded by the government.

 - The PRCA can advise on this further, including on recruitment costs.

 - Often young people who have completed A-levels or equivalent.

 - Due to the increasing expense of university, more and more bright and ambitious young people are taking this route into work.